CLSungPaul/Record_and_AI_transcribe/README.md

    Please check the github.
 There are additional and essential applications you have to install.

    https://github.com/openai/whisper

+## beore you use
+1. set the workplace enviroment and make sure all the aforementioned packages installed.
+2. build the repository for the storage of records.
+3. start to use it.

 ## Some problem I met
 1. scoop is gone (I use scoop to install ffmpeg, which is necessary for openai-whisper.)

     Ans: Chat-GPT can help you

 2. don't forget to install the package in the workplace environment.
-3. If you use VS code and its virtual environment, you can choose the environment from the sidebar.
+3. If you use VS code, you can choose the previous workplacce environment from the sidebar.

-   By this, you don't need to build and download the packages each time you want to rrun the codes.
+   By this, you don't need to build and download the packages every time you want to execute these codes.